Canada’s auto industry at risk if GM closes Oshawa plant, union president says

 “We are talking about keeping the plant open, period.
 Our members in Oshawa want their jobs.
 They’re not looking to be retrained,” he said.
 And he suggested that despite his talk of helping workers facing layoffs, Trudeau doesn’t believe the closure of the plant is a fait accompli, either.

+O’Toole’s riding of Durham includes part of Oshawa.
+He told reporters that even if the government can’t save the Oshawa plant by improving market conditions, officials had to make sure there won’t be “another community like Oshawa impacted.”

+NDP MP Peter Julian backed Unifor’s call for tariffs and slammed the government for appearing to do nothing about the job losses.

-Dias will meet his American counterpart this week in the United States to decide what, if any, action the union will take, such as having workers walk out at other GM plants alongside the ones slated to close.
+Dias will meet his American counterpart Wednesday in Washington to decide what, if any, action the unions will take, such as having workers walk out at other GM plants alongside the ones slated to close.

-Dias warned he was ready to have his members take job action unless the plant stays open.
+Dias warned he was ready to have his members in Canada take job action unless the plant stays open.

 Asked if anyone from Trudeau’s office tried to dissuade him from doing that, Dias bluntly said the Liberals were smarter than that.